 Garment+ worked with a group of patients to co-create new garment designs that are mobility-friendly and to test the role of fashion as a vehicle for positive wellbeing in patients with musculoskeletal (MSK) conditions.

 Fashion designer Alexa Chan and Dr Heidi Lempp, Senior Lecturer in Medical Sociology in the Department of Academic Rheumatology, worked with a group of patients to co-create new garment designs that are mobility-friendly.
 In four workshops, design parameters were determined through an iterative cycle of making, testing, feedback and modification.
 This allowed for the development of template designs that aimed to overcome the different barriers to independent dressing and offer patients wider choice.

-Fashion plays an important part of people’s lives and contributes to their sense of identity.
-This is no less true for people living with long-term musculoskeletal conditions (MSK), such as Rheumatoid Arthritis, who often have difficulty dressing due to pain, stiffness, fatigue, and restricted joint mobility.
-Yet clothing is not always tailored to a variety of bodies and physical capabilities.
-Existing studies have shown that people with MSK conditions believe that accommodative fashion underscores the notion of ‘illness’ as its aesthetics are often not compatible with their everyday lives.
+Fashion plays an important part in people’s lives and contributes to our sense of identity.
+This is no less true for people living with long-term musculoskeletal conditions such as rheumatoid arthritis, who often have difficulty dressing due to pain, stiffness, fatigue and restricted joint mobility.
+However, mainstream garments marginalise a significant proportion of the population: there were an estimated 11.6 million people living with disability in the UK in 2014.
+Clothing that allows for more ease when dressing and for greater comfort, independence and movement is needed.
+Though ‘accommodative fashion’ exists, studies have shown that people living with musculoskeletal conditions believe that these garments contribute to their sense of ‘illness’ as their aesthetics are often not compatible with their everyday lives.